Super Bowl LVI: Second half

-The Rams punted three plays into the fourth quarter, giving the Bengals the ball at their own 16-yard-line.
-A 16-yard pass from Burrow to Boyd on second down went for a 16-yard gain, but from there the Cincinnati offense stalled and an unnecessary roughness penalty on third down forced a punt on 4th-and-29, which was returned to the Los Angeles 35-yard-line.
-The Rams punted the ball back after another three-and-out of their own, and Cincinnati took over after the punt went out of bounds at their 16-yard-line.
-A 12-yard rush by Mixon gained a first down on the drive's first play and a 3-yard pass from Burrow to Chris Evans then gained another first down on 3rd-and-2; however, Cincinnati was not able to gain another first down and punted three plays later on 4th-and-9.
-Receiving the ball on their own 21-yard-line, the Rams found themselves facing 4th-and-1 just four plays into the drive, but a 7-yard rush by Kupp on an end-around converted it for a first down.
-They reached Bengals' territory three plays later.
-A 22-yard pass from Stafford to Kupp a few plays afterwards got them to the Bengals' 24-yard-line and they reached the red zone with another Stafford to Kupp pass, this for 8 yards.
-After the two-minute warning, three incomplete passes followed, but a holding penalty on linebacker Logan Wilson gave the Rams a first down.
-After the next play (a touchdown cancelled by offsetting penalties against both teams), Bengals' defensive back Eli Apple was flagged for pass interference in the end zone, bringing up first and goal from the 1.
-Two plays later, Stafford threw a 1-yard touchdown pass to Kupp, giving the Rams a 23–20 lead with 1:25 left on the clock.
-The Bengals got the ball back at their own 25-yard-line and quickly gained 26 yards on a 17-yard pass to Chase and a 9-yard catch by Boyd, respectively.
-After an incomplete pass, Donald and fellow lineman Greg Gaines tackled Samaje Perine for no gain, bringing up 4th-and-1.
-The Bengals decided to pass the ball for a first down, but Donald wrapped Burrow up before he could make the throw.
-He still managed to attempt a pass to Perine as he was being taken down, but the ball fell short, causing a turnover on downs and enabling Los Angeles to run out the rest of the clock with a quarterback kneel.
-Kupp was named the Super Bowl MVP, with eight receptions for 92 yards and two touchdowns, including three receptions and a touchdown (as well as one carry for seven yards) on the Rams final drive.
+Receiving the ball on their own 21-yard line with 6:13 left in the game, the Rams found themselves facing 4th-and-1 just four plays into the drive, but a 7-yard run by Kupp on an end-around converted it for a first down.
+They crossed midfield four plays later.
+Back-to-back passes from Stafford to Kupp for 30 yards advanced the ball to the Cincinnati 16-yard line.
+Following an 8-yard run by running back Cam Akers to set up 1st-and-goal for the Rams, the Cincinnati defense stood their ground, but a holding penalty on linebacker Logan Wilson on third down gave Los Angeles a first down.
+After a 4-yard touchdown reception by Kupp was nullified by offsetting penalties against both teams, cornerback Eli Apple was called for pass interference in the end zone, giving Los Angeles another new set of downs at the 1-yard line.
+Two plays later, Stafford finished the 15-play, 79-yard drive with a 1-yard touchdown pass to Kupp, giving the Rams a 23–20 lead with 1:25 left on the clock.
+With the hopes of their first Super Bowl title on the line, the Bengals got the ball on their own 25-yard-line with the chance to either win the game with a touchdown or force overtime with a field goal.
+Burrow quickly gained 26 yards with a 17-yard pass to Chase and a 9-yard pass to wide receiver Tyler Boyd.
+After an incomplete pass, Donald and nose tackle Greg Gaines tackled running back Samaje Perine for no gain, bringing up 4th-and-1 with 43 seconds left.
+After taking a timeout, the Bengals decided to pass the ball for a first down, but Donald wrapped Burrow up before he could make the throw.
+Burrow still managed to attempt a desperation pass to Perine as he was being taken down, but the pass hit the turf before reaching Perine and was incomplete, causing a turnover on downs and enabling Los Angeles to run out the rest of the clock with a quarterback kneel.
+Kupp was named the Super Bowl MVP, with eight receptions for 92 yards and two touchdowns, including four receptions and a touchdown (as well as one carry for seven yards) on the Rams' game-winning drive.
+So far, this is the most recent Super Bowl to not have a quarterback as an MVP.